Passive acoustic logic via topology-optimized waveguides: Concluding remarks

 Overall, this work establishes a flexible and extensible framework for the design of robust mechanical logic gates using a blank-slate, optimization-driven methodology.
 Compared to intelligent structures that rely on shape morphing or deformation, this wave-based approach to mechanical computing offers several advantages.
-Most importantly, the systems presented here operate passively and attain swift computational speeds comparable to the underlying wave propagation velocities.
-Moreover, the versatility of the computing approach presented here readily extends it to different modes and length scales other than those implemented in this work, opening up new avenues in intelligent mechanical signal processing.
-As such, the generalizable framework presented here lays the foundation for compact intelligent structures that extend beyond traditional functionality.
-More broadly, these results highlight the potential of wave-based approaches for realizing complex, low-power, and perturbation-immune physical computing systems.
+Most importantly, the system presented here operates passively and attains swift computational speeds comparable to the underlying wave propagation velocities.
+Moreover, the versatility of the computing approach extends it to different modes and length scales other than those implemented in this work.
+These qualities render it an ultra-low-power candidate for embedded in-material computing, especially in applications where information has to be encoded mechanically without the need for traditional electronics.
+In environments where computational inputs are acoustic (speech/audio) or structural (vibrations), this form of mechanical intelligence supports low-latency, robust, and transduction-free sensing and information processing, and an ability to operate without electromagnetic interference.
+More broadly, these results highlight the potential of wave-based approaches for realizing complex, efficient, and perturbation-immune physical computing systems.